GH6324/flymd/README.en.md

 - **Multi-Format Export** - PDF / DOCX
 - **Portable Mode** - All config in app root directory, ideal for USB drives

-> ⚠️ Linux tip: On Arch / Manjaro and other Arch-based distributions, AppImage may show white screens due to WebKitGTK / GPU driver issues.
-Recommended to convert deb → debtap / PKGBUILD to pacman package.
+> ⚠️ Linux tip: On Arch / Manjaro and other Arch-based distributions, AppImage may show white screens due to WebKitGTK / GPU driver issues. ~~Recommended to convert deb → debtap / PKGBUILD to pacman package.~~ An official AUR package `flymd` is now available; it is recommended to install via AUR (e.g. `yay -S flymd`).
 See [Arch installation & troubleshooting](arch.md).

 ### Data Security